serhiiur/FastAPI-Sandbox/README.md

 ## Introduction
-Theory + practice for using RabbitMQ
+Theory and practice for using FastAPI

 ## Navigation